cse264/final-project-f24-kltrn/README.md

 Once you add those three environmental variables you should be able to run the project.

 Make sure you are in the final-project-f24-kltrn folder.
 Run `npm install` and then `npm run dev`.

+You will be prompted to login with Google.
+If you are a first time user, you will be prompted to select whether you would like to be registered as an event organizer or an invitee.
+Once you register, you will be unable to change your role (unless you delete your user from the users database in MongoDB).
+To run the app and explore both roles, we recommend logging in with two different emails and registering one for each role.

+When creating an event, the invitees must be previously registered users.
+For testing, below are some emails already registered as invitees in the database:
+* kyralee1020@gmail.com
+* nam325@lehigh.edu
+* gruber.rachel3@gmail.com

 ### Event and Invitation Endpoints